Neurology - Epilepsy Surgery

 Magnetic Resonance Imaging (MRI)

 An MRI scan uses magnetic waves to create images of your brain.
 This can show if there is an area of your brain which may be causing your seizures.
-You will lie inside a large tube whilst the scanner takes pictures.
-It may take up to an hour.
+You will need to lie inside a large tube whilst the scanner takes pictures.
+It takes about an hour.

 An MRI scan is harmless and painless.
-The scanner can be noisy and some people with claustrophobia may find the experience of being in the tube distressing, in which case we would discuss ways to help with this, such as relaxation exercises or taking an anti-anxiety tablet before the scan.
+The scanner can be noisy.
+Some people may find the experience of being in the scanner worrying.
+We can discuss ways to help with this, such as relaxation exercises or taking an anti-anxiety tablet before the scan.

 Electroencephalogram (EEG)